MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsFormatWritableLayerVhd.md

 ## Description

-This function creates and formats a partition that is intended to be used as a writable layer for a container
+This function creates and formats a partition that is intended to be used as a writable layer for a container.

 ## Syntax